-Also, the criteria for the FTC's creating exemptions would be the FTC's finding that the agreement "would be in furtherance of market competition and for the benefit of consumers."
-(S. 369, Sec.
-3(b).)
-Many of the terms routinely employed in settlements may be competitively neutral and likely would not meet that standard, however, such as settlement of other litigation, cross-licensing of other patents, or payment of attorneys' fees.
-Nor would the FTC be able to consider, under the bill's language, any of the efficiency-enhancing features of patent settlements.
-In addition, the competitive effect of particular settlement terms necessarily depends upon the competitive conditions and effect in the particular market for the drug involved in the settlement, which would be analyzed under the rule of reason.
-Without fact-finding particular to each drug and settlement-i.e., conducting discovery and hearing presentations-the FTC could not validly evaluate whether a term in that settlement is "in furtherance of market competition and for the benefit of consumers."
+Also, the criteria for the FTC exemptions would be the FTC's finding that the agreement "will further market competition and benefit consumers."
+(H.R.
+4899, Sec.
+28(e)(1).)
+Many of the terms routinely employed in settlements may be competitively neutral and likely would not meet that standard, however, such as settlement of other litigation or cross-licensing of other patents.
+In addition, the competitive effect of particular settlement terms necessarily depends upon the competitive conditions and effects in the particular market for the drug involved in the settlement, which would be analyzed under the rule of reason.
+Without fact-finding particular to each drug and settlement-i.e., conducting discovery and hearing presentations-the FTC could not validly evaluate whether a term in that settlement "will further market competition and benefit consumers."
 The FTC is not equipped to undertake such fact-finding for each agreement, and certainly could not do so in a timeframe reasonable for the parties to the agreement to settle their litigation.